project-oak/oak/docs/concepts.md

   client as part of the creation response.
   - Note up to this point no sensitive data has been exchanged.
-  - The client still has no guarantees that the endpoint is in fact running an Oak VM, as the Oak Manager is itself untrusted.
+  - The client still has no guarantees that the endpoint is in fact running an Oak Runtime, as the Oak Manager is itself untrusted.
 - The client connects to the Oak Node endpoint, and exchanges keys using the [Asylo assertion framework](https://asylo.dev/docs/reference/proto/identity/asylo.identity.v1.html).
-  - This allows the client to verify the integrity of the Oak Node and the fact that it is indeed running an actual Oak VM, and optionally also asserting further properties about the remote system (e.g. possession of additional secret keys, etc.).
+  - This allows the client to verify the integrity of the Oak Node and the fact that it is indeed running an actual Oak Runtime, and optionally also asserting further properties about the remote system (e.g. possession of additional secret keys, etc.).
   - If the client is satisfied with the attestation, it continues with the rest of the exchange, otherwise it aborts immediately.
 - The client sends its (potentially sensitive) data to the Oak Node, alongside